The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Introduction

-More precisely, we will show that these predictive distributions correspond to the transition kernels of a \emph{reinforced semi-Markov process}.
-This is a novel kind of reinforced stochastic process which can be regarded as the discrete-time analogue of the reinforced continuous-time processes of \citet{Muliere2003} and \citet{Bulla2007}.
-Here, the concept of ``reinforcement'' coincides with that of \citet{Coppersmith1986} and \citet{Pemantle1988,Pemantle2007}: a process is reinforced if, whenever it visits a state, the same becomes more likely to be visited again in the future.
-Thus, reinforcement corresponds to a notion of learning from the past, a central idea in the Bayesian paradigm \citep{Muliere2000,Muliere2003,Bulla2007,Peluso2015, Arfe2018}.
+The one-step-ahead predictive laws of the semi-Markov beta-Stacy process are equal to the transition kernels of a \emph{reinforced semi-Markov process}.
+This new process is the discrete-time analogue of that of \citet{Muliere2003} and \citet{Bulla2007}.
+Here, ``reinforcement'' means that each time a state is visited, this becomes more likely to be visited again \citep{Coppersmith1986, Pemantle1988,Pemantle2007}.

-To gain a deeper insight into the semi-Markov beta-Stacy process, we will characterize it using a \emph{reinforced urn process}, i.e. a random walk over a system of reinforced urns.
-In the prototypical reinforced urn process, whenever a random walk visits an urn, a ball is extracted from the same.
-After noting its color, the extracted ball is replaced in the originating urn together with an additional ball of the same color (so the extracted color is reinforced, i.e. made more likely to be extracted in future draws from the same urn).
-Then, the random walk jumps to another urn determined by the extracted color.
-Similar urn-based processes are receiving increasing attention in Statistics and Machine Learning to construct and understand nonparametric prior distributions for a wide range of stochastic models \citep{Blackwell1973, Doksum1974, Mauldin1992, Walker1997, Muliere2000,Muliere2003, Bulla2007, Ruggiero2009,Fortini2012, Bacallado2013,Peluso2015, Caron2017, Arfe2018}.
+We characterize the semi-Markov beta-Stacy process using a \emph{reinforced urn process}, i.e. a random walk over a system of reinforced urns.
+In such processes, whenever the walk visits an urn, a ball is extracted and replaced by additional balls of the same color.
+The random walk then jumps to another urn determined by the extracted color.
+These processes are increasingly being used to construct nonparametric priors for a wide range of stochastic models \citep{Blackwell1973, Doksum1974, Mauldin1992, Walker1997, Muliere2000,Muliere2003, Bulla2007,Fortini2012,Peluso2015, Caron2017, Arfe2018a}.

-In more detail, below we show how a reinforced semi-Markov process can be interpreted as a particular reinforced urn process.
-By appealing to the representation theorems of \citet{Muliere2000} and \citet{Blackwell1973}, we also show the following characterization: if the future of a recurrent process (i.e. a process visiting all its states infinitely often) is predicted through the transition kernels of a reinforced semi-Markov process, then it will be as if i) the process being predicted is semi-Markov and ii) a semi-Markov beta-Stacy process prior is assigned to its probability law.